iiasa/accelerator_service/README.md

 ## Services

+To set up the services, make copies of the `.env.*.sample` files under root directory that are renamed to remove `.sample` suffixes.
+Subsequently customize each copy as described below.
+Complete the directory paths in the `.env` file (copy of `.env.sample`).
+Relative paths should start with `./` to avoid being mistaken for a volume name.
+The current working directory `.` when issuing `docker compose` commands must be the root directory (containing this `README.md`).
 For development work, at a minimum run the frontend, backend, scheduler, TiTiler, and MinIO.

-To set up the services, copy `.env*` files under root directory and remove `.sample` suffixes.
-Subsequently customize each as per below.

-### `.env`

-Complete the directory paths in `.env`.
-Relative paths should start with `./` to avoid being mistaken for a volume name.
-The current working directory `.` when issuing `docker compose` commands must be the root directory containing this `README.md` and the `.env` files.

 ### `.env.web.be` (backend)